Birkeland–Eyde process: Method

 The design of the absorption process was critical to the efficiency of the whole system.
 The nitrogen dioxide was absorbed into water in a series of packed column or plate column absorption towers each four stories tall to produce approximately 40–50% nitric acid.
 The first towers bubbled the nitrogen dioxide through water and non-reactive quartz fragments.
 Once the first tower reached final concentration, the nitric acid was moved to a granite storage container, and liquid from the next water tower replaced it.
 That movement process continued to the last water tower which was replenished with fresh water.
 About 20% of the produced oxides of nitrogen remained unreacted so the final towers contained an alkaline solution of lime to convert the remaining oxides to calcium nitrate (also known as Norwegian saltpeter) except approximately 2% which were released into the air.

+Efficiency and alternatives

+The Birkeland–Eyde process is relatively inefficient in terms of energy consumption.
+Therefore, in the 1910s and 1920s, it was gradually replaced in Norway by a combination of the Haber process and the Ostwald process.
+The Haber process produces ammonia (NH3) from molecular nitrogen (N2) and hydrogen (H2), the latter usually but not necessarily produced by steam reforming methane (CH4) gas in current practice.
+The ammonia from the Haber process is then converted into nitric acid (HNO3) in the Ostwald process.